dDreistein/obsidian-github-vault/README.md

 ## Troubleshooting

 - If you see a message that Git is not installed, ensure Git is available in your system's PATH.
-- Check the status bar for sync status and error messages.
+- Check the status bar for sync status.
-- For more help, visit the [GitHub repository](https://github.com/dDreistein/obsidian-github-vault).

 ## License